About my website

 I was born and raised in Oklahoma and currently live in Stillwater, where I graduated from Oklahoma State University in 1994 with a bachelor’s degree in Computer Science.

 I enjoy computer games, photography, tutoring, movies, music, math, and graphic design.
 I’m a philosophical thinker and problem solver.

 Sometime around 2002 I became interested in digital photography, learning through books, websites, videos, and practice.
 I had previously been using Photoshop for retouching photos at Cottontail Originals before ever learning to use a camera, so when I finally decided to tackle the camera side of things, the combined interest and learning accelerated.

 Over the years, I’ve taken several photography trips with friends to Colorado and Tennessee to shoot Fall color.
 I’m looking forward to seeing more of the U.S. and maybe even other countries someday.

-I currently work for Oklahoma State University as a Web Systems Administrator where I manage a handful of Linux servers which host numerous websites for the College of Arts & Sciences.
+I currently work for Oklahoma State University as a Web Systems Administrator where I manage a handful of Linux servers which host websites for the College of Arts & Sciences.
 One of my other primary responsibilities is one-on-one training, showing faculty, staff, and students how to manage and edit their websites.

 After the company closed in 2007, I went to work for a high school friend as an embedded software engineer, developing mesh networking firmware for custom wireless applications.
 Later, I worked for an I.T. company as a software engineer working on C# ASP.NET MVC applications.